Academic Catalog

 WRIT 250 Introduction to Creative Writing 3.00

 Introductory creative writing course in which students develop their ability to write in a variety of genres.
-Study of contemporary works in genres including literary prose, poetry, and drama; composition in genres including literary prose, poetry, and drama; development of a writing process and writerly identity; workshop critiques of student writing.
+Study of contemporary works in genres that my include literary prose, poetry, drama, and creative nonfiction; composition in genres that may include literary prose, poetry, drama and creative nonfiction; development of a writing process and writerly identity; workshop critiques of student writing.
 Course includes Undergraduate Research, Scholarship, and Creative Activity (URSCA) high-impact practice.

 University Studies Requirements: